 44. How To Play Guitar

 At one point or another, the allure of being a rock star has probably crossed your mind.
-This video by onlineguitarschool may not lead you down the path of eternal glory, but it will give you the steps it takes to begin your journey in under 10 minutes, including an explanation of how each part of the guitar works and the function of the chords and strings on it.
-There's even a helpful mnemonic, "Elephants and Donkeys Grow Big Ears," to help you remember the order of the strings!
+This tutorial by Andy Guitar may not lead you down the path of eternal glory, but it will give you the steps it takes to begin your journey, teaching seven chords in under 15 minutes.

 45. How To Take Better Photos